-T . under review.
-Malicious allegations should be removed.
-Financial and Payroll Records Pension records 12 years Retirement benefits schemes - notifiable events (for example, relating to incapacity) 6 years from the end of the scheme year in which the event took place Payroll and wage records 6 years after end of tax year they relate to Maternity/Adoption/Paternity Leave records 3 years after end of tax year they relate to Statutory Sick Pay 3 years after the end of the tax year they relate to Current bank details No longer than necessary Agreements and Administration Paperwork Collective workforce agreements and past agreements that could affect present employees Permanently Trade union agreements 10 years after ceasing to be effective School Development Plans 3 years from the life of the plan Professional Development Plans 6 years from the life of the plan Visitors Book and Signing In Sheets 6 years Newsletters and circulars to staff, parents and pupils 1 year Health and Safety Records Health and Safety consultations Permanently Health and Safety Risk Assessments 3 years from the life of the risk assessment Any reportable accident, death or injury in connection with work For at least twelve years from the date the report was made Accident reporting Adults - 6 years from the date of the incident Children - when the child attains 25 years of age.
-Fire precaution log books 6 years Medical records and details of: - 40 years from the date of the last entry made in the record control of lead at workemployees exposed to asbestos dust records specified by the Control of Substances Hazardous to Health Regulations (COSHH) Records of tests and examinations of control systems and protection equipment under COSHH 5 years from the date on which the record was made Temporary and Casual Workers Records relating to hours worked and payments made to workers 3 years Pupil Records Admissions records 1 year from the date of admission Admissions register Entries to be preserved for three years from date of entry School Meals Registers 3 years Free School Meals Registers 6 years Pupil Record [DETAILS] Attendance Registers 3 years from the date of entry Special Educational Needs files, reviews and individual education plans (this includes any statement and all advice and information shared regarding educational needs) Until the child turns 25.
-Emails Other Records - If applicable
+Financial and Payroll Records

+Pension records 12 years Retirement benefits schemes - notifiable events (for example, relating to incapacity) 6 years from the end of the scheme year in which the event took place Payroll and wage records 6 years after end of tax year they relate to Maternity/Adoption/Paternity Leave records 3 years after end of tax year they relate to Statutory Sick Pay 3 years after the end of the tax year they relate to Current bank details No longer than necessary

+Agreements and Administration Paperwork

+Collective workforce agreements and past agreements that could affect present employees Permanently Trade union agreements 10 years after ceasing to be effective School Development Plans 3 years from the life of the plan Professional Development Plans 6 years from the life of the plan Visitors Book and Signing In Sheets 6 years Newsletters and circulars to staff, parents and pupils 1 year

+Health and Safety Records

+Health and Safety consultations Permanently Health and Safety Risk Assessments 3 years from the life of the risk assessment Any reportable accident, death or injury in connection with work For at least twelve years from the date the report was made Accident reporting Adults - 6 years from the date of the incident Children - when the child attains 25 years of age.
+Fire precaution log books 6 years Medical records and details of: - 40 years from the date of the last entry made in the record control of lead at work employees exposed to asbestos dust

+5 years from the date on which the record was made

+Temporary and Casual Workers

+3 years

+1 year from the date of admission

+Entries to be preserved for three years from date of entry

+3 years

+6 years

+[DETAILS]

+3 years from the date of entry

+Until the child turns 25.

+Emails

+Other Records - If applicable